Read the requirements of ISO 27001 Clause 4.3: Determining The Scope Of The Information Security

 The scope shall be available as documented information.”

-Setting up a scope is the most crucial part of the ISMS, as it is a mandatory document that shall be available as documented information.
+Setting up a scope is the most crucial part of the ISMS, as it is a mandatory document that should be available as recorded information, along with a Statement of Applicability.
 The main purpose of defining the scope is to understand which information the organisation intends to protect.
+It will tell your stakeholders (employees, management, directors, partners, customers, suppliers, and more), as defined by clause 4.2, what parts of the business are covered by your ISMS.

-- Internal and external issues are defined within the context of the organisation,
+- Internal and external issues, which are defined within the context of the organisation (clause 4.1);

-- The requirements of the interested parties, and
+- The requirements of the interested parties (clause 4.2);

-- Dependencies: Dependencies are the processes or elements which are outside the scope of ISMS.
-For example if the organisation is outsourcing legal services from a law firm.
+- Dependencies: Dependencies are the processes or elements which are outside the scope of your ISMS.
+For example, if the organisation is outsourcing legal services from a law firm.

-The point is you must protect the intended information no matter where, how and by whom this information is accessed.
+In summary, you are required to protect the intended information no matter where, how and by whom this information is accessed.